cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The yield ceiling

-Equation 2 is purposefully designed so that stakeholders of dramatically different size can all reach the exact same maximum reward R. The yield ceiling feature prevents the formation of two classes of stakeholders and removes the economic benefits of centralization.
+The new equation is purposefully designed so that stakeholders of dramatically different size can all reach the exact same maximum reward R. The yield ceiling feature prevents the formation of two classes of stakeholders and removes the economic benefits of centralization.
 The yield ceiling is the ‘egalitarian reward’ described but not implemented by the original paper.

 With the minFee < 30 once a pool grows to >0.5% of saturation the intermittent rewards will, on average, provide a competitive yield for delegators at >5.0%.
 At k=500 and a0=100 this corresponds to a pool size 500k₳ with a minimum pledge of only 5k₳.
 The yield ceiling is also compatible with a potential future implementation of the Conclave collective stake pool concept.
 Because of the yield ceiling large collective stake pools will only provide more predictable returns, not a materially larger yield which would compete with smaller independent pools.